bigladder/lattice/README.md

 Lattice
 ===========

 A toolkit that provides support for a schema-based building data model framework, currently under development as ASHRAE Standard 232P.
-Lattice performs data model validation, intermediate schema generation, and data file validation in
+Lattice performs data model validation, intermediate schema generation, and data file validation for YAML data models compliant with ASHRAE 232P and ASHRAE 205.

 Installing the Toolkit